Trakehner: Breed history

 It was during the 1920s and 1930s that the breed was recognized for its performance abilities in competitive disciplines.
 Trakehners won gold and silver medals in two Olympics, including six gold medals in Berlin in 1936, and won Czechoslovakia's notoriously challenging Velká pardubická steeplechase nine times.
 In the 1930s there were more than 10,000 breeders and 18,000 registered mares.

 In the 1930s and early 1940s Hauptvorwerk Trakehnen and its 15 Vorwerke covered 6033 ha, of which 3845 ha were fields, 2427 ha meadows, 175 ha forest, 73 ha garden and 351 ha other.
 Horses such as the Trakehner were used in World War II which, at the end, nearly destroyed the breed as Soviet troops advanced from the East, causing flight and expulsion of Germans during and after WWII.
 The main Stud and local residents were forced to evacuate between 20 January 1945 and March 1945.
 Their journey West, known as Der Treck ("The Flight"), sent the horses on a dangerous journey in frigid conditions across the frozen Vistula lagoon without proper rations or shelter.
 It is considered one of the toughest tests to which an entire breed of horses has been submitted.

 Refugee convoys were bombed while on the ice by the Soviet airforce, so only a small number of horses made it to safety.
 700 surviving horses were accounted for.
 The horses left behind in East Prussia became important in the breeding of Russian breeds such as the Kirov as well as the Polish Mazury (also known as the Masuren) and Pozan (or Poznan), which developed into the Wielkopolski.
 After the war, the breed, which once numbered tens of thousands was reduced to approximately 600 broodmares and 50 stallions in West Germany.
 The last original Trakehner was Keith, born there in 1941, who died in November 1976 in Gilten shortly before his 35th birthday.
 On 23 October 1947 the East Prussian Studbook Society was dissolved and the Association of Breeders and Friends of the Warmblood Horse of Trakehner Origin, known today as the Trakehner Verband, was created.
 Among the greatest obstacles the organization faced was that unlike other German breeds, the Trakehner had no mother state and could not depend on government funding.
 The re-establishment of the breed originally depended on the determination of its members and the largesse of others.

-True pure-bred Trakehner show the Ostpreußische Elchschaufel (East Prussian moose horn) branding (see Image above).
+True pure-bred Trakehner show the Ostpreußische Elchschaufel (East Prussian moose horn) branding.